mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/administering-clusters/package-registry/index.md

 The Package Registry was renamed from `registry` in DC/OS 1.12 to `dcos-registry` in DC/OS 1.13 to avoid a naming conflict with the Docker Registry Package also named `registry`.

-On DC/OS 1.12 many Marathon Apps may have assets stored in the Package Registry with URIs such as the following:
+On DC/OS 1.12 Marathon Apps may have assets stored in the Package Registry with URIs such as the following:

 ```
 https://registry.component.thisdcos.directory/resource/pmrg4ylnmurduitqmfrwwylhmuwxezlhnfzxi4tzeiwce5tfojzws33oei5cembogixdcljqfyzc4mjnguydoljvmizgkyzwgarh2/sha256:4e6e11aad54ae3c716a5607ee88d81f3f1e8b5b23ee474b0272dba351ee9f28a/jre-8u144-linux-x64.tar.gz
 ```

 Upon upgrading to DC/OS 1.13 or later, with the rename from `registry` to `dcos-registry`, the above URI will no longer resolve.
-As a result, many existing Marathon Apps deployed will not be able to retrieve their assets from Package Registry's configured storage on a DC/OS upgrade.
+As a result, existing Marathon Apps deployed won't be able to retrieve their assets from Package Registry's configured storage on a DC/OS upgrade.

-To avoid this, it is recommended to maintain the same service-name for Package Registry between 1.12 and 1.13.
+To avoid this, it's recommended to keep the same service-name for Package Registry between 1.12 and 1.13.
-This is done via the following minimal configuration options:
+The following minimal configuration options can be used:
 ```
 echo '{
     "service": {